jzhou54/msymtest/README.md

   mod.sym.test(x, y=NULL, paired=FALSE, alternative="two.sided", method="W")
  ```

- In this function, two methods are incorporated, one is modified wilcoxon sign rank test (method="W") and the other is modified sign test (method="S").
+ In this function, two methods are incorporated, one is modified wilcoxon sign rank test and the other is modified sign test.